1919 – Instone Air Line was Founded

-The original Instone Air Line was founded in 1919 by Cardiff-based S. Instone and Co, a company operating both coal mines and ships.
+Instone Air Line was founded in 1919 by Cardiff-based S. Instone and Co, a company operating both coal mines and ships.
 Bills of lading were generally sent by post, often taking up to 10 days to arrive in France, while the ships were unable to discharge their cargo.
-The company sought government approval to carry its own letters and documents, which enabled the ships to unload immediately on arrival.
+To resolve this, the company sought government approval to carry its own letters and documents by air, enabling ships to unload immediately on arrival.
 Their first flight operated in October 1919 using a DH4.

 S. Instone and Co first became involved in aviation in August 1910 when they sponsored a Willows gas-filled airship, ‘City of Cardiff’, from South Wales to London and France.
 This was the first successful crossing of the Channel by any airship.
 The company operated a mixed fleet of aircraft, including the legendary ‘City of London’ G-EASI.